-- (1) To conform to the current period presentation, the presentation of revenue by product category for the thirteen weeks ended March 26, 2020 has been updated within this table to provide disclosure of adjacent categories, which primarily includes bathroom and kitchen products and accessories, as a separate category.
-In prior periods, adjacent categories revenue was included as a component of the decorative accessories / wall tile product category. - (2) Other includes delivery and sample revenue and adjustments for deferred revenue, sales returns reserves, customer rewards under our Pro Premier Loyalty program, and other revenue related adjustments that are not allocated on a product-level basis.
+- (1) To conform to the current period presentation, the presentation of revenue by product category for the thirteen and thirty-nine weeks ended September 24, 2020 has been updated within this table to provide disclosure of adjacent categories, which primarily includes bathroom and kitchen products and accessories, as a separate category.
+In prior periods, adjacent categories revenue was included as a component of the decorative accessories / wall tile product category. - (2) Other includes delivery, sample, and other product revenue and adjustments for deferred revenue, sales returns reserves, customer rewards under our Pro Premier Loyalty program, and other revenue related adjustments that are not allocated on a product-level basis.